 Ok, so making an entire course might seem like a bit too much effort.
 But there are other ways you can still earn an educational buck.

-Passive income guru Pat Flynn was once an architect studying for his LEED exams – a qualification so challenging that just one-third of candidates pass.
+Passive income guru Pat Flynn was once an architect studying for his LEED exams.
 As a novel way to help himself study, Flynn decided to write a blog about the materials he was preparing.
 He went on to pass the exams, but then got laid off in the midst of the financial crisis.